nilgradisnik/normalize.styl/README.md

 Normalize.css is a project by [Nicolas Gallagher](https://github.com/necolas), co-created with [Jonathan Neal](https://github.com/jonathantneal).

-Stylus port is a project by [Mathias Brouilly](https://github.com/bymathias "Mathias Brouilly")
+Stylus port is a project by [Mathias Brouilly](https://github.com/bymathias "Mathias Brouilly).